w3f/polkadot-wiki/docs/general/polkadot-vault.md

 :::

-To securely update the Polkadot Vault App follow the instructions [here](https://paritytech.github.io/parity-signer/tutorials/Upgrading.html).
+To securely update the Polkadot Vault app follow the instructions [here](https://paritytech.github.io/parity-signer/tutorials/Upgrading.html).
 Briefly,

 - backup your accounts (Backup key Set > write down the mnemonic seed phrase),
-- factory reset your Vault App (Settings > Wipe all Data),
+- factory reset your Vault app (Settings > Wipe all Data),
 - factory reset your phone,
-- re-install the Vault App,
+- re-install the Vault app,
 - go offline (airplane mode, no wifi),
 - recover your accounts (Add Key Set > Recover Key Set).

 ## Security Notes

-The Vault App has a Log that will tell you all activities performed with it.
+The Vault app has a Log that will tell you all activities performed with it.
 It is important to mark down the last action you did so that you can do a security check the next time you use the app.
-Also, the Vault App will always tell you if the phone has been (even briefly) connected to the internet.
+Also, the Vault app will always tell you if the phone has been (even briefly) connected to the internet.
 In case of an unrecognized connection it is recommended to:

 - Backup your accounts (i.e. make sure you have the mnemonic seed phrases)
-- Follow the steps in [Update the Vault App](#update-the-vault-app)
+- Follow the steps in [Update the Vault app](#update-the-vault-app)
-- Once offline, create a new account on the Vault App
+- Once offline, create a new account on the Vault app
 - Import the compromised accounts and transfer the funds to the new non-compromised account.

-If an account's private key has been exported from the Vault App, the public key will be marked as "hot" and the following message will be displayed _This key is marked hot because its root private key has been exported_.
+If an account's private key has been exported from the Vault app, the public key will be marked as "hot" and the following message will be displayed _This key is marked hot because its root private key has been exported_.

 ## Add Chains

-The Vault App contains chain specs for Polkadot, Kusama, and Westend by default.
+The Vault app contains chain specs for Polkadot, Kusama, and Westend by default.
 It is possible to add more chains via QR-code, and update their metadata by generating your own QR-code fountain in a metadata portal similar to that [signed by Parity](https://metadata.parity.io/#/polkadot).
 Alternatively you can use a third-party provider to add chains and their metadata.
 Check